Scott assigns Huebner to observe Springfield Hospital

 The Associated Press reported Springfield Medical Care Systems CEO Tim Ford stepped down last week and CFO Scott Whittemore resigned before Ford.

-Huebner pointed out on Wednesday that he will not be running Springfield Hospital.
+Huebner pointed out last week that he will not be running Springfield Hospital.

 Kevin Mullin, executive director of the Green Mountain Care Board, said his agency had been aware there were financial struggles in Springfield.